Azure/azure-sdk-for-python/sdk/communication/CONTRIBUTING.md

 If the tests are successful, we can proceed to run the tests in LIVE mode.

 ### Live mode

-Make sure to check out the general contributing guide the Azure SDK repo has for a more in-depth look at testing and setting up your dev environment.
-You can check out the contributing file [here](https://github.com/Azure/azure-sdk-for-python/blob/master/CONTRIBUTING.md)

 Because in LIVE mode we are hitting an actual resource, we must set the appropriate environment variable to make sure the code tests against the resource we want.
 Set up an env variable called `AZURE_COMMUNICATION_SERVICE_CONNECTION_STRING` and set it to the connection string of the resource you want to test against.